 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, there will be 4 opportunities for discussion participation on specified topics.
-The student will present his/her own opinion on the assigned topic in a 300–500-word thread.
+The student will present their own opinion on the assigned topic in a 300–500-word thread.
 The student will also submit replies of 150–250 words in response to 2 other classmates’ threads.

-There will be 4 exams based on the textbook readings.
-The exams will have a time limit of 1 hour and 30 minutes with 42 multiple-choice, true/false, and essay questions.
+There will be 4 quizzes based on the textbook readings.
+The quizzes will have a time limit of 1 hour and 30 minutes with 42 multiple-choice, true/false, and essay questions.

 There will be 5 short videos based on a chapter assigned in the module.
 They will be followed by several multiple choice questions.